 Dr. Stijn Brancart

-Keywords: Sustainable structural design, Circular design, Adaptive structures, Parametric design, Computational geometry, Lightweight structures, Transformable structures, Bending-active structures,
+Keywords: Sustainable structural design, Circular design, Adaptive structures, Lightweight structures, Transformable structures, Bending-active structures, Timber and biobased structures, Structural geometry.

 Stijn Brancart is assistant professor of structural design.
 He obtained an MSc in Architectural Engineering in 2013 and a PhD in Engineering in 2018, both at the Vrije Universiteit Brussel (VUB) in Brussels, Belgium.
 His research focuses on circular structural design and the design and analysis of adaptable and responsive systems.
-As part of the Department of Architectural Engineering & Technology, Stijn teaches different courses on structural design and analysis in the Technology track of the BSc in Architecture.
+As part of the Department of Architectural Engineering & Technology, Stijn teaches different courses on structural design and analysis in the Technology track of the BSc in Architecture and the MSc Building Technology track.

 Trained as an architectural engineer, Stijn’s research and teaching activities are situated at the intersection of design and engineering.
 As a PhD researcher at VUB (2013-2018), he studied and developed rapidly and reversibly assembled bending-active structures, using the elastic bending capacity of materials like timber to generate complex geometries from initially linear and planar elements.
 This research led to the realisation of two full-scale demonstrators, the Undulatus and Reciplydome structures.
 As a postdoctoral researcher (2018-2021), Stijn continued his work on the manufacturing of bending-active systems and was involved in the European ‘Buildings as Materials Banks’ project (BAMB) and the Circular Retrofit Lab.
 This strengthened his expertise in circular design and construction, which he continued as a circular construction expert at VIBE, a small non-profit that supports and challenges building professionals in their transition towards a more sustainable construction practice.